Logo - The Possums baby and toddler sleep program.

 Next up in The NDC neurobiological model builds on the latest research

-Link between unsettled infant behaviour in the first months of life with suboptimal developmental outcomes
+Is unsettled infant behaviour in the first months of life linked with poorer developmental outcomes?

 crying baby, autism spectrum disorder, ADHD, developmental disorder, neurodevelopmental disorder

-Applying the NDC lens to provide explanatory mechanisms for the link between two neurodevelopmental disorders and cry-fuss problems in early life
+Applying the NDC lens to the demonstrated link between cry-fuss problems in early life and neurodevelopmental changes later on

 An individual’s complex genetic susceptibility to a neurodevelopmental disorder is known to be impacted by a myriad of environmental factors in intra-uterine and early life, which alter epigenomic regulation and phenotype expression.1-6

 Here, we consider two neurodevelopmental diagnoses, Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).
-Each is linked with excessive crying or regulatory problems in early life.
+Each is linked in the research with excessive crying or regulatory problems in the first months of life.

 Keep reading